 Aerospace Engineering - BS

-Coursework in aerodynamics, structures and materials, propulsion, and dynamics and control provide a strong fundamental basis for advanced study and specialization, while technical electives offer a concentration of study in fields of special interest.
-Design philosophy and practice are developed throughout the curriculum to relate analysis to aerospace engineering design.
-The design of aerospace system components is particularly emphasized in the junior- and senior-level courses.
-A senior-level two-semester design sequence, involving specific goals, objectives, and constraints, integrates analysis and design tools and requires students working in small teams to design, build, test, and even fly an aerospace system, such as an aircraft, rocket, or spacecraft.
-Application of modern engineering and computational tools is required and emphasized in all courses.
+Coursework in aerodynamics, materials and structures, propulsion, and dynamics and control of aircraft and spacecraft provide a strong fundamental basis for advanced study and specialization, while senior technical electives offer a concentration of study in fields of special interest.
+Design is emphasized particularly in senior design electives and a senior-level two-semester design sequence involving specific goals, objectives, and constraints, which integrates analysis and design tools and requires students working in teams to design, and in some cases build, test, and deploy an aerospace system, such as an aircraft, rotorcraft, flight simulator, morphing air or space structure, space suit, space habitat, or a mission to Mars.
+Application of modern engineering and computational tools is required and emphasized in most courses.

 First Year | ||